solidjs-community/eslint-plugin-solid/docs/jsx-no-undef.md

 :--- | :---: | :---
-allowGlobals | `boolean` | When true, the rule will consider the global scope when checking for defined components. autoImport | `boolean` | Automatically import certain components from `"solid-js"` if they are undefined. *Default `true`*.
+allowGlobals | `boolean` | When true, the rule will consider the global scope when checking for defined components. autoImport | `boolean` | Automatically import certain components from `"solid-js"` if they are undefined. *Default `true`*. typescriptEnabled | `boolean` | Adjusts behavior not to conflict with TypeScript's type checking.
 <!-- AUTO-GENERATED-CONTENT:END -->

 <!-- AUTO-GENERATED-CONTENT:START (CASES) -->